DreamOfTheRedChamber/system-design-interviews/MicroSvcs_DistributedTransactions.md

 ##### Failure case

 ![](./images/microsvcs_distributedtransactions_2pc_failure.png)

-#### Proof of correctness
-* We assert the claim that if one COHORT completes the transaction all COHORTS complete the transaction eventually.
-The proof for correctness proceeds somewhat informally as follows: If a COHORT is completing a transaction, it is so only because the COORDINATOR sent it a COMMT message.
-This message is only sent when the COORDINATOR is in the commit phase, in which case all COHORTS have responded to the COORDINATOR AGREED.
-This means all COHORTS have prepared the transaction, which implies any crash at this point will not harm the transaction data because it is in permanent memory.
-Once the COORDINATOR is completing, it is insured every COHORT completes before the COORDINATOR's data is erased.
-Thus crashes of the COORDINATOR do not interfere with the completion.
-* Therefore if any COHORT completes, then they all do.
-The abort sequence can be argued in a similar manner.
-Hence the atomicity of the transaction is guaranteed to fail or complete globally.

 #### Pros
 1. 2pc is a very strong consistency protocol.
 First, the prepare and commit phases guarantee that the transaction is atomic.
 The transaction will end with either all microservices returning successfully or all microservices have nothing changed.